San Diego Museum Month February 2026: 20 Best Museums for Kids

 Don’t miss the nearby park Olympus Park!
 It continually wins the best park with the moms on my IG page.
 The only downside is there are no bathrooms there so bring the travel potty!

 The cost for this museum is $18/adult and $10/kid so for Museum Month it would be $9 and $5!
 Under age 3 is free.
-Use code MUSEUMMONTH for up to four half-price tickets.
-Reservations and advance tickets are required, you can get those here.
+This museum offers 4 half price tickets for walk up admission only (no advance purchase needed this year).

 The Maritime Museum of San Diego in Downtown San Diego